mmiha01/notezor/README.md

 ```

-Having that done, the root file with hello world server example was created ("src/index.ts"), however it was
+Having that done, the root file with hello world server example was also created ("src/index.ts"), however it was
 also necessary to install typescript types for express (they are not included by default in express, some libraries do include them):

 ```shell